Georgia Court Records

 A person who intends to file a breach of contract claim must submit a complaint at the Clerk’s office in the court of jurisdiction (i.e., the municipal court, state court, civil court, or the superior court).
 The complaint must describe the following details:

-Without these requirements, the court will not accept a suit for breach of contract.
+Without these requirements, the court is less likely to accept a suit for breach of contract.
 Furthermore, the legal action for a breach of contract must begin before the statute of limitation expires, i.e., within four to six years (O. C. G. A. § 9–3–25; O. C. G. A. § 9–3–24)..

-Meanwhile, in filing a claim for a breach of contract, the initial burden of proof rests on the claimant.
-Thus, the claimant must support the claim with affidavits, dispositions, and other documentary evidence.
+Generally, when filing a claim for a breach of contract, the initial burden of proof rests on the claimant.
+Thus, claimants typically support their claim with affidavits, dispositions, and other documentary evidence.
 Thereafter, the burden shifts to the defendant to prove that no such term/condition exists in the contract per the pieces of evidence submitted.
 The defendant may also support his/her position with documentary evidence.

 What Defenses Can Be Used Against a Breach of Contract Claim in Georgia?

-The following legal arguments nullify a claim of breach of contract in Georgia:
+The following legal arguments may be used when attempting to nullify a claim of breach of contract in Georgia:

 What are Property Disputes in Georgia?